CAN I TRAVEL TO THE PHILIPPINES?

-With its sub tropical climate there really is no better place to spend your holiday than the Philippines.
-Here’s some adventures and activities that SHOULD be on your bucket list when visiting this beauty of a country!
+With its subtropical climate, there really is no better place to spend your holiday than the Philippines.
+Here are some adventures and activities that SHOULD be on your bucket list when visiting this beauty of a country!

 Google best island hopping destination in the world and El Nido will come up.
 I mean DUHHH Have you seen it?
 It’s P-A-R-A-D-I-S-E Turquoise lagoons amongst emerald green lakes.
 El Nido has you thinking you’re straight out a heavily edited insta snap.
 THIS IS REAL LIFE.
 Every backpacker’s dream and travel inspiration.
 Spend your days sailing from island to island before grabbing a snorkel and jumping in.
 Look out for Nemo’s, Dory’s even a few turtles if you’re lucky!
 Grab you go pro guys, it’s a gooden.
 You want it.
 El Nido has got it.
 WE LOVE YOU EL NIDO.

 SHAKAS UP GUYS LET’S GO!
 Siargao is the surfing capital of the Philippines.
 Therefore you have to visit and at least half attempt a stand up on the board.
 The guides here are some of the best and will have you riding those waves in no time at all.
 DISCLAIMER - After one surf lesson you have to throw a shaka hand signal to every fellow surfer on the island until you leave.
 It’s the law...well not really, but everybody pretty much does it.
 Ride those waves baby or just sit on the beach taking the piss out of your mates attempting it.
 Whether you're a Pro surfer or just Pro-blematic, it’s a sick day and experience not to be missed.

 WHO’S READY TO GET OUT TO THE PHILIPPINES?!